Recipe: Greens and Feta Pancakes

 This quick and versatile recipe from Catherine Bell and Garden to Table Trust can be made using any garden green such as silverbeet, rocket or spinach.

-Recipe and photography by Catherine Bell, republished from the bookbook Bounty: Cooking with Vegetables.
+Recipe and photography: Catherine Bell, republished from the bookbook Bounty: Cooking with Vegetables.

 We all love pancakes for breakfast or brunch.
 In our family they are a long weekend tradition.
 These ones, full of greens, are perfect served as they are with the lemon and mint yoghurt.
 Or try them with bacon, poached eggs and a fresh tomato, cucumber and mint salsa.
 They can also be made as mini pancakes and served as a canape with a dollop of the lemon and mint yoghurt on top.